-In the 2018/19 season, Mr. Fabiano makes his Lyric Opera of Chicago debut as Rodolfo, opening their season in a new production of La Bohème.
-He returns to the Metropolitan Opera for his role debut as Faust in Boito’s Mefistofele followed by Rodolfo in La Bohème, and portrays a second incarnation of Faust when he assumes the title role in the Gounod opera at the Royal Opera.
-He made his role debut as Werther with Opera Australia,and debuted at the Staatsoper Berlin as the Duke in a new production of Rigoletto,followed by another role debut as Carlo VII in Verdi’s Giovanna D’Arco at the Teatro Real.
+In the 2018/19 season, Mr. Fabiano made his Lyric Opera of Chicago debut as Rodolfo, opening their season in a new production of La Bohème.
+He returned to the Metropolitan Opera for his role debut as Faust in Boito’s Mefistofele followed by Rodolfo in La Bohème, and portrayed a second incarnation of Faust when he assumed the title role in the Gounod opera at the Royal Opera.
+He made his role debut as Werther with Opera Australia,and debuted at the Staatsoper Berlin as the Duke in a new production of Rigoletto, which was followed by another role debut when he portrays Carlo VII in Verdi’s Giovanna D’Arco at the Teatro Real.
 In addition, there were concerts with the Moscow Philharmonic at Tchaikovsky Concert Hall in Moscow, at the Sun Valley Opera, and a special concert for the Dallas Opera: Fabiano, Hymel, and Polenzani, in which Mr. Fabiano performed with his colleagues Bryan Hymel and Matthew Polenzani.

 Among Mr. Fabiano’s recent career highlights are his first Don José in Carmen at Festival Aix-en-Provence, the title role in Donizetti’s Poliuto at the Glyndebourne Festival in the first performances of this opera in UK history, Jacopo Foscari in I Due Foscari at the Teatro Real, Alfredo in La Traviata at the Metropolitan Opera and Glyndebourne Festival, Jean in Massenet’s rarely performed Hérodiade and Corrado in Il Corsaro with Washington Concert Opera, and Oronte in I Lombardi with Opera Orchestra of New York.